Skip to main content

 Hereditary pancreatic cancer

-Pancreatic cancer is rarely hereditary, but is sometimes associated with other hereditary cancer syndromes.
+Approximately 10% of pancreatic cancers are hereditary.
 You may benefit from cancer genetic counseling if you have multiple cases of pancreatic cancer in your family.
-You may also consider genetic counseling if in addition to pancreatic cancer there is early onset breast or colon cancer, ovarian cancer, or multiple cases of melanoma in your family.
+You may also consider genetic counseling if in addition to pancreatic cancer there is early onset breast or colon cancer, ovarian cancer, prostate cancer, or multiple cases of melanoma in your family.

 Hereditary polyposis

 Mutations in one of several different genes can cause hereditary colon cancer associated with a high number of colon polyps, specifically adenomas.
-If you or someone in your family has had more than 20 cumulative adenomatous polyps, a genetic consultation may be beneficial.
+If you or someone in your family has had more than 10 cumulative adenomatous polyps, a genetic consultation may be appropriate.

 Hereditary prostate cancer

 Recent advances in genetic testing have identified several genes associated with a hereditary cause for prostate cancer.
-You may benefit from cancer genetic counseling if you have several men with prostate cancer in your family.
+You may benefit from cancer genetic counseling if you have several men with prostate cancer in your family or if you or a close relative has metastatic, “high-risk”, or “very high-risk” prostate cancer.
+Furthermore, if you or a close relative has prostate cancer and you are of Ashkenazi Jewish ancestry, you likely qualify for genetic testing.
 You may also consider genetic counseling if in addition to prostate cancer there is early onset breast, ovarian, or pancreatic cancer in your family.

 Hereditary melanoma